 So, how do you actually find out what’s on HD today TV?
 It’s simpler than you might think.
 Most modern television setups provide the tools you need.

-4. Streaming Service Interfaces: If you’re using streaming services like Netflix, Hulu, Amazon Prime Video, or others, their interfaces will typically indicate if a movie or show is available in HD or 4K.
+- Streaming Service Interfaces: If you’re using streaming services like Netflix, Hulu, Amazon Prime Video, Disney+, or others, their interfaces will typically indicate if a movie or show is available in HD or 4K.
 You can often filter or sort content by quality.

-I personally rely on my cable provider’s app for on-the-go checks, but for deep dives into specific networks, I often turn to dedicated online TV guides.
+Users report that checking their TV provider’s app is convenient for on-the-go checks, while dedicated online TV guides are useful for detailed network exploration.
 It’s about finding the method that fits your viewing habits best.

 What’s On HD Today TV: Content Breakdown